Masterclasses and workshops

 Festive Crystals - the Science of Fudge and Caramel

-The first Physics in Food Workshop, 'Festive Crystals - the Science of Fudge and Caramel', was delivered to the public at The New Town Cookery School, Edinburgh on 4 December 2018.
-During this session, Lucinda Bruce-Gardyne and Professor Wilson Poon shared a foodie and physicist’s view of how to make the perfect fudge and caramel.
+At the first Physics in Food Workshop, 'Festive Crystals - the Science of Fudge and Caramel', Lucinda Bruce-Gardyne and Professor Wilson Poon shared a foodie and physicist’s view of how to make the perfect fudge and caramel.